zcysxy/edav-garden/src/site/notes/Parallel Coordinate.md

 Other methods to reveal the patterns:

 - Reorder the variables
-    - Making lines cross maybe better than making them parallel
+    - Making lines cross may be better than making them parallel ^o9j70v
 - Make lines transparent (change alpha)
 - Interpolation
     - Instead of using straight lines, we can use splines or other interpolated curves